January 15-17, 2020 | Washington, DC | Classroom

 Through an in-depth study of the entire interrogation process, learn the conversational approach to the suspect interview to obtain a full confession in child exploitation, child maltreatment and other victim related crimes.
 Critical stages of the interrogation process will be broken down into sections of the process, to include: suspect rights, pre-interrogation interview, cumulative confrontation, and closing the interrogation.
 These points will be demonstrated with video examples and practical interactive case studies.
 We will examine two types of offenders, the emotional offender and the psychopathic offender, and the techniques you need to maximize chances of obtaining a confession.

-Explore the conversational approach to interrogation.
-You will learn how to cumulatively confront the suspect in child exploitation and child maltreatment cases, to include the challenging child sex trafficking suspect.
-Through an in-depth study of the entire interrogation process, you will learn proven techniques to enable you to obtain a full confession.
-The dynamics of the process will be presented as well as many subtleties that may often go unaddressed by the interrogator.
+The deadline to register is December 11, 2019.
+You will learn how to cumulatively confront the suspect in child exploitation and child maltreatment cases, to include the challenging child sex trafficking suspect, to overcome deception and gain admissions.
+The dynamics of the Interrogation process will be presented as well as many subtleties that may often go unaddressed by the interrogator.
+Identify the cultural and legal issues investigators must consider during interview and interrogation.